ESG Stocks: How To Invest in Sustainable Stocks in 2022

 Established in 2011 and based in Fujian, China, Contemporary Amperex Technology Co or CATL (300750 CH) is the world’s largest lithium battery maker.
 Historically focused on Chinese automakers, CATL has started working with leading global OEMs such as Tesla, BMW, Toyota, and Daimler.
 CATL is also working to commercialize batteries made without cobalt, an expensive raw material.

 Lithium – a soft, silvery metal – is a key component in the manufacture of lithium-ion batteries.
 While not very scarce, it is expensive to extract from hard rock or salt brine.
 Chile – the Saudi Arabia of lithium – is home to over 50% of the world’s reserves.

-How can you research ESG stocks?
+How to research ESG stocks

 Doing your research is particularly important if you want to invest in clean energy or cleantech stocks.

 Sustainability is hot, and a lot of green businesses with unproven concepts get sky-high valuations.
 For example, short-seller Hindenburg Research accused electric truck maker Nikola (NKLA) and plastics recycler Loop Industries (LOOP) of fraud.
 Nikola admitted to releasing a video that showed one of its trucks moving on its own while, in fact, it was rolling down a hill.
 With regards to Loop Industries, Hindenburg Research said that its supposedly revolutionary way of recycling plastics was “impossible.”
 The stock prices of both companies collapsed after the allegations became public.